qlik-oss/corectl/command-design.md

 Available Commands:
-  apps        Prints a list of all apps available in the current engine assoc       Print table associations summary data        Evalutes the hypercube data of an object defined by the --object parameter.
-Note that only basic hypercubes like straight tables are supported field       Shows content of a field fields      Print field list keys        Print key-only field list layout      Evalutes the hypercube layout of an object defined by the --object parameter meta        Shows metadata about the app objects     Prints a list of all objects in the current app properties  Prints the properties of the object identified by the --object flag script      Print the reload script status      Prints status info about the connection to engine and current app tables      Print tables summary
+  apps        Prints a list of all apps available in the current engine assoc       Print table associations summary dimension   Shows content of an generic dimension dimensions  Prints a list of all generic dimensions in the current app field       Shows content of a field fields      Print field list keys        Print key-only field list measure     Shows content of an generic measure measures    Prints a list of all generic measures in the current app meta        Shows metadata about the app object      Shows content of an generic object objects     Prints a list of all generic objects in the current app script      Print the reload script status      Prints status info about the connection to engine and current app tables      Print tables summary